vanhuy178/booking-titkets-app/README.md

 1. set up redux and react router dom

-2. in folder template we are going use history, reacr-router, tailwind,  library to set up redirect page with Header.js + HomeTemplate.js + App.js, we are going to target in HomeTemplate.js here includes multiple component
+2. in folder template we are going use history, reacr-router, tailwind, library to set up redirect page with Header.js + HomeTemplate.js + App.js, create footer component, we are going to target in HomeTemplate.js here includes multiple component

-3. create footer component

-4. target folder redux, in folder reducer create carouselReducers,
+3. target folder redux, in folder reducer create carouselReducers, managingMoviesReducer

+4. After setting succesfully redux and we will we initial state for banner carousel and movies carousel with redux

+5. we create folder services to connect with back end via axios

+6. In Home component we use react-slick libary for MutipleRows component

+6. The component Movies carousel is ok, i use card in mamba, witch react slick carousel for Home component but we will config hover and some animation int the next step